These 100+ Cyber Monday deals have something for everyone on your shopping list

 Sold by Home Depot

-Rigid 15 Amp 10-inch Portable Pro Jobsite Table Saw with Stand: 33% off
+Rigid 15-Ampere 10-inch Portable Pro Jobsite Table Saw with Stand: 33% off

 This table saw is portable, so it’s easy to bring to any job site or area of your home that requires work.
 It also offers on-board tool and accessory storage to keep everything you need within reach.